 Pricing

-Personalized lessons and modules with resources such as assessments, quizzes, assignments, multimedia elements and more.
+Customization of lessons and modules with resources such as assessments, quizzes, assignments, multimedia, and more.

 Gradebook.

-Collaboration tools such as chat, forums, wikis, etc.
+Collaboration tools including chat, forums, wikis, and more.

 Support for external integrations.

-Complex and less intuitive interface than other platforms.
+Complex and less intuitive interface compared to other platforms.

-Although it does have a large community, it is still smaller than Moodle, which implies fewer support resources.
+Although it has a large community, it is smaller than Moodle’s, which means fewer support resources.

 Sakai Pricing

-Personalized lessons and modules with resources such as assessments, quizzes, assignments, multimedia elements and more.
+Customization of lessons and modules with resources such as assessments, quizzes, assignments, multimedia, and more.

 Gradebook.

-Collaboration tools such as chat, forums, wikis, etc.
+Collaboration tools including chat, forums, wikis, and more.

 Support for external integrations.

-Complex and less intuitive interface than other platforms.
+Complex and less intuitive interface compared to other platforms.

-Although it does have a large community, it is still smaller than Moodle, which implies fewer support resources.
+Although it has a large community, it is smaller than Moodle’s, which means fewer support resources.

 Pricing